alexfrederiksen/chicken-coinbox/README.md

-# Coimbox Hero in Chicken Scheme
+# Coinbox Hero in Chicken Scheme
 A chicken scheme game inspired by Coinbox Hero using a custom Reactive-ECS engine

 ## Compiling